SignPath/website/docs/documentation/artifact-configuration/syntax.md

 </msi-file>
 ~~~

-for root elements, the `path` attribute is optional and cannot contain directories.
+For root elements, the `path` attribute is optional and cannot contain directories.
 You may use [wildcards](#wildcards) to specify the name ...

 ~~~ xml
 <pe-file path="myapp-v*.exe">